If you could have paradise however you imagine it, what would it look like?

 How would you respond to the question, “Do you feel loved and valued in your marriage?”

-Believe it or not, creating intimacy in your marriage isn’t only about your spouse.
+Believe it or not, creating or increasing intimacy in your marriage isn’t only about your spouse.
 Sometimes husbands and wives actually hinder getting their intimacy needs met due to prideful self-reliance, exalting their own needs as more important than those of their spouse and being hypersensitive.

 “Your spouse could actually be trying to love you, but due to your pridefulness, you refuse to receive it,” Marks says.
 “We are often so focused on our own needs that we don’t pay attention to the needs of our spouse.
 This is a recipe for disaster.
 I, along with many others, have experienced this miserable existence.”